 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage, and other financial and non-financial activities and services.
 Certain of the underwriters and their respective affiliates have provided, and may in the future provide, a variety of these services to us and to persons and entities with relationships with us, for which they received or will receive customary fees and expenses.
-An affiliate of BofA Securities, Inc. is a lender under our Credit Facility.
+An affiliate of BofA Securities, Inc. is a lender under our Credit Facility, and may receive proceeds upon the repayment of the Credit Facility with the proceeds of this offering.
+See the section titled "Use of Proceeds."
+No underwriter nor any of their respective affiliates is expected to receive 5% or more of the net proceeds of this offering.